Ilia-Ivankov/python-project-49/README.md

 fourth game:

 Guess the missing number in progression.
-To play fourth game you need to type "brain-progression"
+To play fourth game you need to type `brain-progression`

 example: